iusrepo/wishlist/CONTRIBUTING.md

 # Wishlist Request Instructions

+This wishlist is used to request new packages for the IUS repository.
+Before creating a request, [check and see if one already exists][issues].
+You can also check in our [iuscommunity-pkg][iuscommunity-pkg] organization to see if a repository already exists for that package.
+If you need to report an issue for an existing package, file an issue on that repository, not here.

-To request a new package for IUS, [create an issue][1] in this repository.
+After verifying your request is actually new, [create an issue][1] in this repository.
 A template will be provided; please make sure to complete all requested information, as described below.

 - What package do you want?
 Remember that our primary goal is to provide newer versions of packages from the base repositories.
 If the package doesn't